utn-fra-lse/lpc4337/README.md

 This one contains some examples for the API for every peripherial.

+### freertos

+This directory contains a static library for the M4 and M0 FreeRTOS implementation.
+Both of them can be imported into a new workspace and added to the project references.

 ### pyusb

 This directory has some info on the [pyusb][pyusb] Python package, which is used to communicate with the OTG USB on the CIAA board.
 Some Python scripts are there also to test the currently supported USB examples.